-[Sect.
-111. And in order that the knowledge of the said boundary line may be rendered permanent and extensive: It is hereby The line to be engaved, further enacted by the authority aforesaid, That it shall and may be with proper lawful for the Supreme Executive Council of this commonwealth to cause and procure the draft or plot of the said line, and of the This section reports of the commissioners who completed the same, together according with such notes and observations of the soid commissioners. the opinion of the said Council, may be necessary to be preserved, to be engraved on plates of copper, and such number of copies to be printed from such plates, as will be sufficient to perpetuate the memory of the said line, not exceeding, in the first instance, two hundred copies, and to preserve the said plates for any future use or purpose to which they may be applied by the legislature of Pennsylvania; and to issue any order or orders on the Treasurer of this state, for the payment of the expenses of engraving and printing the same, to be charged, with the contingent expenses of government, on the fund provided therefor.
+And in order that the knowledge of the said boundary line may be rendered permanent and extensive:

+[Section II.]
+(Section III, P. L.) It is hereby further enacted by the authority aforesaid, That it shall and may be lawful for the supreme executive council of this commonwealth to cause and procure the draught or plot of the said line and of the reports of the commissioners who completed the same, together with such notes and observations of the said commissioners as in the opinion of the said council may be necessary to be preserved, to be engraved on plates of copper and such number of copies to be printed from such plates as will be sufficient to perpetuate the memory of the said line, not exceeding in the first instance two hundred copies and to preserve the said plates for any future use or purpose to which they may be applied by the legislature of Pennsylvania and to issue any order or orders on the treasurer of this state for the payment of the expenses of engraving and printing the same, to be charged with the contingent expenses of government on the fund provided therefor.

-Passed 29th September, 1789.-Recorded in Law Book No. IV. page 33.
+Passed September 29, 1789.
+Recorded L. B. No. 4, p.
+33.

-CHAPTER MCCCCXLVII.
+CHAPTER MCDLVIII.